-1. The Applicant is a GS-6 Facilities Management Assistant with the Economic and Social Commission for Asia and the Pacific ("ESCAP").
-By an application filed on 4 December 2017, the Applicant contests an asserted decision to pay him a salary which is not equal to that of other GS-6 staff in Bangkok.
+1. The Applicant is a GS-4 Heating, Ventilation and A/C Assistant with the Economic and Social Commission for Asia and the Pacific ("ESCAP").
+By an application filed on 4 December 2017, the Applicant contests an asserted decision to pay him a salary which is not equal to that of other GS-4 staff in Bangkok.
+The application in this matter is in very similar terms as that considered in Judgment Areeraj UNDT/2019/089.